bctan87/WeatherBee/README.md

 ## Project Purpose:

-The project goal is to rewrite our challenge 6 into a mobile-friendly app.
+The project goal is to create a mobile-friendly weather app.
 We will use the same APIs used, but we will add an additional API for the new features.

 ## Main Features: